 Platforms like Douyin are really indicated for live streaming.
 Douyin is the Chinese version of TikTok, and it’s an application to create and share short videos (about 15 seconds).
 A challenge is a great way to build a community of like-minded people.
 They are used to promote a specific topic, brand, or content.
 Challenges on Douyin can be promoted with a unique hashtag or stickers.

 Xiaohongshu has more than 200 million users and it is growing a lot.
 It was born as a shopping guide.
 It mainly attracts consumers who appreciate quality and authenticity.
 It is mainly used by millennials of first and second-tier cities.
-85 % of users are women.
 There is a collaboration between Taobao (Alibaba) and Xiao Hong Shu: posts on Little Red Book can appear in product page reviews on Taobao.

-Pinduoduo offers also the live streaming function, that as we saw before it is very important and profitable in China.
+Pinduoduo offers also a live streaming function, which as we saw before is very important and profitable in China.